nginxinc/nginx-amplify-doc/amplify-guide.md

 NGINX config updates are reported only when a configuration change is detected.

 If the agent is not able to reach the Amplify backend to send the accumulated metrics, it will continue to collect metrics, and will send them over to Amplify as soon as connectivity is re-established.
-The maximum amount of data that could be buffered this way is about 2 hour's worth.
+The maximum amount of data that could be buffered by the agent is about 2 hour's worth.

 ### Detecting and Monitoring NGINX Instances